 Bloodhounds are a very old breed of large dogs bred for their superior tracking ability.
 Its physical traits allow it to track a person or animal for several days.
-Many believe bloodhounds can smell 40x better than humans.
+Many experts believe bloodhounds can smell 40 times better than humans.
 Their dedication to their work can cause them to spend many hours on the hunt, and they can become frustrated if they lose a scent.
-The work ethic can cause them to be distant from family members, and their stubbornness can be challenging for new owners.
+Their work ethic can cause them to be distant from family members, and their stubbornness can be challenging for new owners.

 5. Chesapeake Bay Retriever

-The Chesapeake Bay Retriever is a large breed of dogs belonging to the retriever family.
+The Chesapeake Bay Retriever is a large breed of dog belonging to the retriever family.
 This American dog retrieves waterfowl and is a perfect hunting companion.
 These dogs love water and have a wavy coat.
 These dogs are happy and playful, but their desire to hunt will prevent them from spending much time with the family.
-These dogs will also continuously chase and attack small animals.

 6. Chow Chow

-The Chow Chow is an old breed of dog that originated in China over a thousand years ago.
-These dogs are also known as a puffy-lion dog.
+The Chow Chow is an old breed of dog that originated in China over a thousand years ago, and is also known as the “puffy-lion dog.”
 These long-haired dogs resemble teddy bears, and there is some evidence that the first teddy bears use the Chow Chow as a model.

-The downside to having a Chow Chow as a pet is that they can become fiercely protective of their ower, often becoming overly aggressive.
+The downside to having a Chow Chow as a pet is that they can become fiercely protective of their owner, often becoming overly aggressive.
 Aggression is one of these dogs’ natural traits, and an owner needs to be extremely vigilant while training.
-Plenty of socialization is also necessary to keep aggression towards family members at a minimum.
+Plenty of socialization is also necessary to keep aggression at a minimum.

 7. Chinese Shar-Pei